 The Emu Bay Railway (EBR) had a fleet of similar four-wheel vans, chiefly for use on the West Coast lines.
 E11 was withdrawn during the 1970s and was donated by the EBR.

 Originally built for North Mount Lyell Railway 1899 as an ore hopper wagon, it was acquired by the Emu Bay Railway (EBR) and rebuilt as an open wagon for use on the West Coast lines.
 It was donated by the EBR.

 One of a large class of 300 open wagons built between 1940 and 1952, CC262 was built in 1950.
 It was used by the Tasmanian Government Railways (TGR) to carry general freight, coal and fertiliser traffic throughout Tasmania.
 It was withdrawn from service in 1987 and donated by AN Tasrail.

 Built in 1956 by the Tasmanian Government Railways (TGR), it is one of a class of 32 similar grover bogie wagons used on departmental ballast trains.
 It was withdrawn from service in 1989 and donated by AN Tasrail.
-It is currently on lease to the West Coast Wilderness Railway at Queenstown and returned to the museum in March 2023 and has been repainted by our volunteers.
+It spent many years on lease to the West Coast Wilderness Railway at Queenstown and returned to the museum in March 2023 and has been repainted by our volunteers.